kacky24/papers/README.md

-# articles
+# papers

-Short summaries of articles I have read.<br>
+Short summaries of papers I have read.<br>
 They are listed in 'issues'.